Cassidy Tubbs

 I married my husband, Jason in November of 2019.
 We share our home in Moffat with our spoiled dog, Amos!

 I come from a family of educators!
 My mom, Debbie, retired from teaching in 2016 after teaching for 30 years; 23 of those teaching Kindergarten down the hall in Holland Elementary.
-My sister, Andrea Ruff, is beginning her 20th year teaches English across the street at Holland High School.
+My sister, Andrea Ruff, is beginning her 22nd year teaching English across the street at Holland High School.
 My brother, Ryan, is teaching Kindergarten in Oakland, California.

 I have spent many years in the Holland ISD family as a student and teacher, and feel so blessed to work with such amazing teachers in and incredible school district.
 I am so excited to begin this new year working with you and your kiddos!